dalathegreat/LeafEnhancer-UserManual/README.md

 * over 14s equals to 1.0 kW, Visualized as 6 capacity bars and SOC%=10

 Use this video as a guide https://www.youtube.com/watch?v=u6fHHyJBMu8

+# Updating the firmware
+Updating the firmware is done with an Atmel compatible flashing tool.
+The cheapes tool for this is the now obsolete "AVRisp mkII".
+It costs roughly 20€.
+Detailed flashing instructions can be found in this youtube video: https://www.youtube.com/watch?v=eLcNSo2Vn6U